 with regard to reactive power capability at maximum HVDC active power transmission capacity, asynchronously connected power park modules and asynchronously connected electricity storage modules shall meet the reactive power provision capability requirements specified by the relevant system operator, in coordination with the relevant TSO, in the context of varying voltage.
 The relevant system operator shall specify a U-Q/Pmax-profile that may take any shape with ranges in accordance with Table 11, Annex VII, within which the asynchronously connected power park module and the asynchronously connected electricity storage module shall be capable of providing reactive power at its maximum active power capacity.
 The relevant system operator, in coordination with the relevant TSO, shall consider the long-term development of the isolated AC network when determining these ranges, as well as the potential costs for asynchronously connected power park modules and asynchronously connected electricity storage modules of delivering the capability of providing reactive power production at high voltages and reactive power consumption at low voltages.

-If the Ten-Year Network Development Plan developed in accordance with Article 30 of Regulation (EU) 2019/943 or a national plan developed and approved in accordance with Article 51 of Directive (EU) 2019/944 specifies that an asynchronously connected power park module and an asynchronously connected electricity storage module will become AC-connected to the synchronous area, the relevant TSO may specify that either:
+If the Ten-Year Network Development Plan developed in accordance with Article 30 of Regulation (EU) 2019/943 or a national plan developed and approved in accordance with Article 51 of Directive (EU) 2019/944 specifies that an asynchronously connected power park module and an asynchronously connected electricity storage module will become AC-connected to the synchronous area, the requirements of Article 39 apply without transmission of a frequency signal and the relevant TSO may specify that either:

 — the asynchronously connected power park module and the asynchronously connected electricity storage module shall have the capabilities prescribed in Article 25(4) of RfG 2.0 for that synchronous area installed at the time of initial connection and commissioning of the asynchronously connected power park module and the asynchronously connected electricity storage module to the AC-network; or